HomeIRA Hot TopicsIRA TrainingIRA Manual Order

 • Nonspouse Beneficiaries of IRA owners who died 1/1/2020 or later are no longer allowed to take distributions over the Single Life Expectancy method.
 Unless the beneficiary meets one of the exceptions of spouse, disabled, minor child, chronically ill or nonspouse beneficiaries less than 10 years younger than the owner, the Inherited IRA must be closed by December 31st of the 10th year after the owner dies.
 There are no "required" distributions in the first 9 years but the account must be paid out by the 10th year after the owner's death.*

-* The Proposed Regulations released February 2022 will require some nonspouse beneficiaries can to take SLE payouts in years 1-9 instead of being optional.
+* The Proposed Regulations released February 2022 were finalized in July 2024 and will require some nonspouse beneficiaries can to take SLE payouts in years 1-9 instead of being optional.

 Live Stream training class through www.BankWebinars.com .
-Please click on the "IRA Manual Order" tab to complete your order and the "IRA Training" tab to see my full 2024 schedule of live and virtual IRA Training Seminars and Webinars.
+Please click on the "IRA Manual Order" tab to complete your order and the "IRA Training" tab to see my full 2025 Webinar schedule To see Live IRA Training, access your State Banking Association website and calendar.

 Required Minimum Distributions to Qualified Charities Have Been Extended Permanently Effective December 18, 2015

 The Consolidated Approriations Act of 2016 was signed into law on Friday, December 2015.
-One of several provisions regarding IRA changes was the ability for 70.5 year old IRA accountholders and beneficiaries of IRAs who have attained the age of 70.5 or older to use their RMD amount plus more up to $105,000 per year (increased for 2024) to make tax exempt charitable contributions directly from an IRA to qualified charities has been made permanent by this Act effective immediately.
+One of several provisions regarding IRA changes was the ability for 70.5 year old IRA accountholders and beneficiaries of IRAs who have attained the age of 70.5 or older to use their RMD amount plus more up to $105,000 per year for 2024 and $108,000 for 2025 to make tax exempt charitable contributions directly from an IRA to qualified charities has been made permanent by this Act effective immediately.

 The following procedure must be followed in order for the tax exemption to take affect:beginning in the calendar year of 2015 and beyond: